faceyspacey/tracker-react/README.md

 		});
 	},

-    //events are also blocked from being reactive; for now we put them in a map on the `events` key (subject to change) events() {
+    //events are also blocked from being reactive; for now we put them in a map return from a method named `events` events() {
         return {
             editTitle: function() {